terrimporter/SCVUR_16S_metabarcode_pipeline/README.md

 16S taxonomic assignments are made using the Ribosomal Database classifier v2.12 (RDP classifier) available from https://sourceforge.net/projects/rdp-classifier/ (Wang et al., 2007).

 The final output is reformatted to add read numbers from the ESV.table for each sample and column headers to improve readability (rdp.csv).
-This final output file, rdp.csv, contains all ESVs for each sample, associated read counts, as well as taxonomic assignments with bootstrap support values.  rdp.csv can be read into R for further data analysis, the table can be reshaped to plot ESVs x samples (read number) for further analyses.
+This final output file, rdp.csv, contains all ESVs for each sample, associated read counts, as well as taxonomic assignments with bootstrap support values.  rdp.csv can be read into R where the table can be filtered, reformatted, then reshaped to create a matrix of ESVs x samples containing read numbers to conduct standard biodiversity analyses.

 Read and ESV statistics are provided for various steps of the program are also provided.